 Maitake/Grifola frondosa Mushrooms

 Maitake/Grifola frondosa Mushrooms grow in clusters at the base of trees, particularly oaks.
 Some of the key active compounds of maitake mushrooms are polysaccharides, ergosterol, magnesium, potassium and phosphorus and vitamins B1 and B2.
-Maitake mushrooms are used to fight tumors, and lower blood sugar and lipid levels.
+Maitake mushrooms are also used to fight tumors, and lower blood sugar and lipid levels.
 Similar to Turkey tail mushrooms, Maitake mushrooms also have immune system stimulating properties.

 Impact of Maitake mushroom extract Use in Cancer